-Due to the COVID-19 pandémic, there were no formal STA results within the period.
+Due to the COVID-19 pandemic, formal STA results from the period are not being reported by the Department for Education.
 However, teacher assessment data shows that the Academy continues to perform better than the National Average, with good progress being made in all areas of the curriculum.